farukc/deliveries/20151112_CloudCamp_DedemanPark/HOL/HOL1-IntroductionToAzure.md

 There are many great graphical tools from Microsoft partners like Cloudberry, Cerebrata, Red Gate and zudio ([http://zudio.co](http://zudio.co)) which can be used to manage Azure Storage.
 For our labs we will use a command line utility from Microsoft called AZCopy.
 AZCopy is a simple tool to upload, download and copy blobs between storage accounts.

 If needed download and install Azcopy from [http://azure.microsoft.com/en-gb/documentation/articles/storage-use-azcopy/#install](http://azure.microsoft.com/en-gb/documentation/articles/storage-use-azcopy/#install "here") .
-The lab image provided in class has already installed AZCopy.

 1. Enter the following statement and note the options for the utility.
 Notice that a storage account key is required to copy or download data from the blob container.
 The key was saved to the text file in the previous steps.